-25.5 Recorded Vote
+25.5 Recorded vote

-Any member present may request a recorded vote during the debate and prior to a vote being called.
+Any Member present may request a recorded vote during the debate and prior to a vote being called.
 This will be recorded on the electronic voting system (where applicable) or by manual voting.
-The record will show whether each member present and voting gave his/her vote for or against the question or abstained.
+The record will show whether each Member present and voting gave his/her vote for or against the question or abstained.
 In any matter that requires a qualified majority a recorded vote will be taken.
 A request for a recorded vote will take precedence over any other voting method.

-SECTION 7 - CALL-IN PROCESS
+SECTION SEVEN - CALL-IN PROCESS

-26. Call-In Process (Mandatory)
+26. 'Call-in' Process (Mandatory)

-The Local Government (Northern Ireland) Act 2014 S41 requires councils to make provision in their Standing Orders to reconsider a decision if 15% of the members of the council's present (rounded up to the next whole number if necessary) submit to the Chief Executive of the council a requisition on either or both of the following grounds:
+The Local Government (Northern Ireland) Act 2014 S41 requires Councils to make provision in their Standing Orders to reconsider a decision if 15% of the Members of the Council's present (rounded up to the next whole number if necessary) submit to the Chief Executive of the Council a requisition on either or both of the following grounds -

-- a) that the decision was not arrived at after proper consideration of the relevant facts or issues. - b) that the decision would disproportionately affect adversely any section of the inhabitants of the district.
+- a) that the decision was not arrived at after proper consideration of the relevant facts or issues - b) that the decision would disproportionately affect adversely any section of the inhabitants of the district.

-It is a statutory requirement that the Chief Executive must obtain the opinion of a practising barrister or solicitor before reconsideration of a requisition made wholly or partly under S41 (1)(b).
+It is a statutory requirement that the Chief Executive must obtain the opinion of a practising barrister or solicitor before reconsideration of a requisition made wholly or partly under S41 (1) (b).

-26.1 Decisions Subject to Call-In
+26.1 Decisions subject to call-in

-- 1. The following decisions may be subject to call-in in such manner as is specified in these standing orders: - a) a decision of the council - b) a decision of the executive; (if one exists) - c) an executive decision taken under joint arrangements in accordance with Section 26 of the 2014 Act; - d) a decision taken by a committee under delegated authority in accordance with section 7 of the 2014 Act; and - e) a decision taken by a committee to make a recommendation for ratification by council. - 2.
-The following decisions shall not be subject to call-in: - a) a decision on a regulatory or quasi-judicial function which is subject to a separate appeal mechanism; e.g. a planning application decision made by the Planning and Regulatory Services Committee or enforcement action in relation to regulatory services. - b) a decision which is deemed to be a case of special urgency in accordance with regulation 26 of the 2014 Executive Arrangements Regulations. - c) a decision where an unreasonable delay could be prejudicial to the council's or the public's interests. - d) any decision which serves only to note a report from or the actions of an officer or officers. - 3.
-No decision shall be subject to call-in more than once for each of the reasons specified in section 41(1) of the 2014 Act.
+- (1) The following decisions may be subject to call-in in such manner as is specified in these standing orders - - a) a decision of the Council - b) a decision of the executive; (if one exists) - c) an executive decision taken under joint arrangements in accordance with Section 26 of the 2014 Act; - d) a decision taken by a Committee under delegated authority in accordance with section 7 of the 2014 Act; and - e) a decision taken by a Committee to make a recommendation for ratification by the Council. - (2) The following decisions shall not be subject to call-in - a) a decision on a regulatory or quasi-judicial function which is subject to a separate appeal mechanism; e.g. a planning application decision made by the Planning and Regulatory Committee or enforcement action in relation to regulatory services - b) decision which is deemed to be a case of special urgency in accordance with regulation 26 of the 2014 Executive Arrangements Regulations - c) a decision where an unreasonable delay could be prejudicial to the Council's or the public's interests e.g. setting of the rate. - d) any decision which serves only to note a report from or the actions of an officer or officers. - (3) No decision shall be subject to call-in more than once for each of the reasons specified in section 41(1) of the 2014 Act.

-26.2 Call-In Admissibility
+26.2 Call-in admissibility